 Mississippi Woman Charged with TennCare Fraud

-NASHVILLE, Tenn. – A Mississippi woman is charged with TennCare fraud for falsely reporting her residence in order to obtain benefits from TennCare, the state’s taxpayer-funded healthcare insurance program.
+NASHVILLE, Tenn. –– A Southaven, Mississippi woman is charged with TennCare fraud for falsely reporting that she was living in Tennessee in order to obtain benefits from the taxpayer-funded healthcare insurance program.

-The Office of Inspector General (OIG), with the assistance of the U.S. Marshal’s Gulf Coast Regional Fugitive Task Force and the Shelby County Sheriff’s Office, today announced the arrest of Cheri Cavitt-Burks, 35, of Southaven, Mississippi.
-A Shelby County indictment charges Cavitt-Burks with TennCare fraud and theft of services over $250,000.
-The charges say she fraudulently reported her residency as Tennessee and her family composition in order to appear eligible for TennCare, when she actually lives in Southaven, Mississippi.
+The Office of Inspector General (OIG) with the assistance of sheriff’s officers Shelby County and Desoto County, Mississippi today announced the arrest of Mekila Stokes-Reece, 35, of Southaven, Mississippi.
+She is charged in an indictment with TennCare fraud and theft of property over $10,000 for reporting to the state that she lived in Tennessee when she was actually residing in Southaven, Mississippi.

-District Attorney General Amy T. Weirich is prosecuting.
-TennCare fraud is a class D felony punishable by up to four years in prison.
-Theft of property over $250,000 is a Class B felony punishable by up to 12 years in prison.
+District Attorney General Amy P. Weirich is prosecuting.
+TennCare fraud is a Class D felony punishable by up to four years in prison per charge.
+Theft of services over $10,000 is a Class C felony that carries a maximum sentence of six years in prison.

 Through the OIG Cash for Tips Program established by the Legislature, Tennesseans can get cash rewards for TennCare fraud tips that lead to convictions.
 Anyone can report suspected TennCare fraud by calling 1-800-433-3982, toll-free, from anywhere in Tennessee; or log on to www.tn.gov/tnoig/ and follow the prompts that read “Report TennCare Fraud.”